Traveling with Technology

 - Require passwords on all devices. (tablet, phone, computer and anything else that can use a password)

-- Update your secondary email address on your Gustavus account information page to enable self-resetting of your Gustavus password.
+- Update your alternate email address on your Gustavus account information page to enable self-resetting of your Gustavus password.

 - Back up your computer before leaving.
 Leave a backup copy at home.